-None more so than the one set to take place tomorrow at 11 am Eastern.
+None more so than the one set to take place tomorrow at 11 a.m.
+Eastern.

 And remember…

 Since a Stealth Mode Spike can forecast explosive moves ahead of time, the uncertainty that comes with trading in a volatile market could be a distant memory.